-Two of the masters of ambient music released this ambient space music classic in 1991.
-The CD brings out the best of both of their styles, the ambient soundscapes of Roach, and the electro-acoustic murkiness of Rich.
-This is a great colloboration that is equal to anything released by either of the two artists.
+Two of the masters of ambient music released this ambient space music classic, Strata, in 1991.
+The CD brings out the best of both of their styles, the ambient soundscapes of Steve Roach, and the murky electro-acoustics of Robert Rich.
+This is a great collaboration that is equal to anything released by either of the two artists.

-The CD falls into the ambient space style, but is unmistakeably Rich and Roach.
+The CD falls into the ambient space style, but is unmistakably Rich and Roach.
 Roach plays a variety of analog and digital synthesizers, sequencers, and samplers, while Rich adds his take on synthesizers and samplers, steel guitar, percussion, and flutes.
-Both musicians contribute glurp, which can’t really be described, but accurately descripes some of the submerged sounds they make.

 On Strata, the two ambient space artists create ten tracks.
 Some sound distinctively like Roach; others more like Rich, and some like a weird blend of their styles.
 “Iguana” is one of the tracks that mixes their two individual styles especially well.
 Roach plays the slowly evolving string washes common to many of his albums.
 Rich contributes synthesizer solo using a non-tempered tuning.